Coming Soon: Inpatient Psychiatric Programs for Teens

 Cognitive-Behavioral Therapy (CBT)

 Cognitive-behavioral therapy (CBT) is a set of therapeutic procedures that address the role of specific thoughts and behavior patterns in mental health.
-CBT helps adolescents reshape their actions and feelings and by modifying thought patterns and self-perception.
+CBT helps adolescents reshape their actions and feelings by modifying thought patterns and self-perception.

 Dialectical Behavior Therapy (DBT) Informed Care